RBMHTechnology/eventuate/README.md

 Vector timestamps
 -----------------

-The vector timestamp of an event can be obtained with `lastTimestamp` during event processing.
+The vector timestamp of an event can be obtained with `lastVectorTimestamp` during event processing.
 Vector timestamps, for example, can be attached as version vectors to current state and compared to timestamps of new events in order to determine whether previous state updates happened-before or are concurrent to the current event.

 ```scala
 class MyEA(val log: ActorRef, val processId: String) extends EventsourcedActor {